Bronkoknorb/a1tv-helpers/README.md

     ruby create_mythtv_m3u.rb > channels.m3u

-You can then import the generated m3u file using the MythTV Backend Setup.
+You can import the generated m3u file using the MythTV Backend Setup.

 tvheadend_import.rb